davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 > If you are getting a ride through us, you don't have to pay in pesos.
 You can pay our drivers in US dollars and the pre-determined price we set is at the current exchange rate.

-Puerto Morelos is a tourist town, so most places accept US dollars, but at a horrible exchange rate!
+Puerto Morelos is a tourist town, so most places accept US and Canadian dollars, but at a horrible exchange rate!
 Watch closely!
 We recommend paying in USD only as a last resort.
 Instead, this page describes better ways to acquire pesos.

-> The exchange rate lately (July/August) is highly in our favor.
-Now seems like a great time to convert some dollars.

 # Through your bank

 Consider acquiring pesos from your bank at home before traveling.

-- Most people opt to get at least some pesos ahead of traveling.
-Most banks require that you have an account with them and it takes a couple of days to “order” them.
-Check the exchange rates and admin fees for the best rates.
+- While having pesos upon arrival isn't critical, most people opt to get at least some pesos ahead of traveling.

+- Most banks require that you have an account with them and it takes a couple of days to “order” them.

+- Check the exchange rates and admin fees for the best rates.
 They can vary widely.
-Google _**USD to pesos**_ to see the current US Forbes rate.
-You'll never quite get this rate, but more and more these days you can get within a few cents.
+Google _**MXN to USD**_ to see the current US Forbes/prime rate.
+It tells you how many cents you'll pay for a peso.
+For example, today's (Jan 17) rate is .048, so buying a peso costs slightly less than a nickel.
+You'll never quite get this rate, but more and more these days you can get as close as a .003 difference (so .051 in this example).
+This difference is one way the bank makes it's money.

+- Sometimes the bank will offer you the prime rate, but charge a flat fee instead.
+This method typically ends up costing you more, unless you are converting a large sum.
+Do the math for your specific case.
+If it's more than suits you, just wait and get pesos in PM, especially if they try to charge you both fees!

 > Pro tip: Remember to tell your bank(s) the dates you will be traveling in Mexico using your credit card and/or debit card to lower the chances of a fraud alert while you’re in PM.